-These final recommendations were approved by the Commission at the June 2014 Public Commission Meeting.
+These final recommendations are for Commission action at the June 2014 Public Commission Meeting.

 The Commission approved a shared savings policy on May 1, 2013, which reduced hospital revenues based on risk-adjusted readmission rates using specifications set forth in the Admission-Readmission Revenue Constraint Program (ARR).
 The program was developed to maintain Maryland's exemption from the CMS readmission program and required a reduction of 0.3 percent of inpatient revenues in the state during FY2015.
 This Final recommendation proposes the continuation of the shared savings policy with no methodology changes.